chirag127/Olivia-A-Personal-Virtual-Assistant/README.md

 ### PO5: Modern tool usage

-Create, select, and apply appropriate techniques, resources, a n d modern engineering and IT tools including prediction and modelling to complex engineering activities with an understanding of the limitations.
+Create, select, and apply appropriate techniques, resources, and modern engineering and IT tools including prediction and modelling to complex engineering activities with an understanding of the limitations.

 ### PO6: The engineer and society